 Hellwig’s website claims that the Big Wig will “improve stability more than 20 percent” and will provide, “better cornering, traction, and handling.”
 Is this true?
 We think so.
 It’s amazing how much better the truck handles corners and winding mountain passes now.
 The “tipping” sensation is almost completely gone with the rear sway bar installed.
 Indeed, the improvement in handling was so dramatic that even the wife noticed the difference and she was very skeptical when we first ordered this product.
 Are there any negatives with this sway bar?
 Just two, and they are pretty minor.
 The fit around our spare tire is much tighter now.
 We had to adjust the tire a few times for it to winch up in the right location.
 The other, which applies to all sway bars, is that the sway bar will hinder off-road axle articulation.
 We simply disconnect one of the end link bolts to disengage it before we go off-roading.

 The Hellwig Big Wig Rear Sway Bar is a quality product that delivers “big” on its promise to reduce sway and roll.
 How much?
-That’s difficult for us to quantify, but it’s certainly larger than 20 percent and that makes the Big Wig well worth it in our book.
+That’s difficult for us to quantify, but it’s certainly larger than 20 percent claimed and that makes the Big Wig well worth it in our book.
 Still not convinced?
-Try doing 50 curls with this 45-pound sway bar before you install it and you’ll really come to appreciate how well its constructed.
+Try doing 50 arm curls with this 45-pound sway bar before you install it and you’ll really come to appreciate how well its constructed.
 Is the $300 price tag of the Hellwig Big Wig Sway Bar is worth it?
-That’s up to you to decide, but if you’re driving a $50,000 truck and hauling either a $40,000 truck camper or a pulling an $80,000 fifth wheel, will $300 really be that much of a hit to your wallet if it improves handling and control?
+That’s up to you to decide, but if you’re driving a $60,000 truck and hauling either a $50,000 truck camper or a pulling an $80,000 fifth wheel, will $300 really be that much of a hit to your wallet if it improves handling and control?
 We don’t think so.
+When it comes to driving safety, we think it’s worth it.
 So what would we rate the Hellwig Big Wig Rear Sway Bar?
 On a scale of 1 to 5 with 1 being the lowest and 5 being the highest, we enthusiastically give it a rating of 5 stars.
 It’s a winner.